-University of Missouri policy mandates faculty and staff complete annual security awareness training.
+As part of the University's information security program, all University employees must complete annual security awareness training.
 Please complete the designated SANS training modules in SANS Securing the Human.
-Please contact the UM Chief Information Security Officer with questions at email@example.com.
+You will not immediately receive a certificate when you complete the required modules.
+Certificates will be distributed via email twice a month for your records.
+Please contact the UM Chief Information Security Officer with questions at firstname.lastname@example.org.

 (4/9/2014) The University is vigilantly taking action to protect our systems and services; most companies are doing the same.
 While we cannot determine the scale of direct impact, a vast number of online services such as social media sites, e-commerce sites, software installation sites, et cetera use OpenSSL software to encrypt information.